AXT (NASDAQ:AXTI) Shares Gap Down - Should You Sell?

-AXTI has been the subject of a number of research analyst reports.
-Wall Street Zen raised shares of AXT from a "sell" rating to a "hold" rating in a research report on Saturday, February 14th.
-UBS Group set a $35.00 price objective on AXT in a report on Tuesday, February 17th.
-Craig Hallum restated a "buy" rating on shares of AXT in a report on Friday, January 9th.
-Northland Securities set a $20.00 price objective on AXT in a report on Monday, December 22nd.
-Finally, Needham & Company LLC downgraded AXT from a "buy" rating to a "hold" rating in a report on Tuesday, January 20th.
-Two research analysts have rated the stock with a Buy rating, two have issued a Hold rating and one has issued a Sell rating to the company.
-According to data from MarketBeat.com, the stock has an average rating of "Hold" and an average price target of $22.80.
+AXTI has been the subject of a number of recent analyst reports.
+UBS Group set a $35.00 target price on shares of AXT in a research report on Tuesday, February 17th.
+Wedbush increased their target price on shares of AXT from $8.50 to $28.00 and gave the company an "outperform" rating in a research report on Friday, February 20th.
+Craig Hallum reiterated a "buy" rating on shares of AXT in a research report on Friday, January 9th.
+Wall Street Zen upgraded shares of AXT from a "sell" rating to a "hold" rating in a research report on Saturday, February 14th.
+Finally, Needham & Company LLC lowered shares of AXT from a "buy" rating to a "hold" rating in a research report on Tuesday, January 20th.
+Two research analysts have rated the stock with a Buy rating, two have given a Hold rating and one has issued a Sell rating to the stock.
+Based on data from MarketBeat, the company has an average rating of "Hold" and an average price target of $22.80.

-AXT (NASDAQ:AXTI - Get Free Report) last announced its quarterly earnings results on Thursday, February 19th.
-The semiconductor company reported ($0.05) EPS for the quarter, missing the consensus estimate of ($0.04) by ($0.01).
+AXT (NASDAQ:AXTI - Get Free Report) last issued its quarterly earnings results on Thursday, February 19th.
+The semiconductor company reported ($0.05) earnings per share for the quarter, missing analysts' consensus estimates of ($0.04) by ($0.01).
 AXT had a negative net margin of 24.07% and a negative return on equity of 9.50%.
-The company had revenue of $23.04 million for the quarter, compared to analyst estimates of $24.24 million.
-Analysts expect that AXT Inc will post -0.07 earnings per share for the current year.
+The business had revenue of $23.04 million during the quarter, compared to analyst estimates of $24.24 million.
+On average, equities analysts anticipate that AXT Inc will post -0.01 EPS for the current fiscal year.

-In other news, CEO Morris S. Young sold 37,905 shares of the firm's stock in a transaction on Friday, March 13th.
-The shares were sold at an average price of $51.13, for a total value of $1,938,082.65.
-Following the sale, the chief executive officer owned 2,275,328 shares in the company, valued at approximately $116,337,520.64.
-This trade represents a 1.64% decrease in their ownership of the stock.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, Director David C. Chang sold 20,000 shares of the firm's stock in a transaction on Tuesday, March 10th.
-The stock was sold at an average price of $46.00, for a total transaction of $920,000.00.
-Following the completion of the sale, the director owned 72,744 shares in the company, valued at approximately $3,346,224.
-The trade was a 21.56% decrease in their position.
+In other news, CEO Morris S. Young sold 159,536 shares of the company's stock in a transaction dated Monday, March 2nd.
+The stock was sold at an average price of $43.32, for a total value of $6,911,099.52.
+Following the transaction, the chief executive officer owned 2,482,038 shares in the company, valued at $107,521,886.16.
+This represents a 6.04% decrease in their position.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, Director David C. Chang sold 20,000 shares of the company's stock in a transaction dated Wednesday, March 4th.
+The shares were sold at an average price of $38.53, for a total value of $770,600.00.
+Following the completion of the transaction, the director owned 112,744 shares in the company, valued at $4,344,026.32.
+This represents a 15.07% decrease in their position.
 Additional details regarding this sale are available in the official SEC disclosure.
-Over the last quarter, insiders have sold 502,278 shares of company stock worth $21,196,754.
-Insiders own 5.97% of the company's stock.
+Insiders have sold 502,278 shares of company stock worth $21,196,754 in the last 90 days.
+Company insiders own 5.97% of the company's stock.

 Institutional Investors Weigh In On AXT